 My work focuses on social structures that shape bodily experience: body shaming, restrictions imposed on female identity, emotional suppression and the abuse of spiritual authority.
 These systems generate invisible forms of violence - subtle mechanisms of discipline that disconnect individuals from their instincts, sensuality and inner autonomy.

 I often use my own body as research material.
-For me, self-portraiture is not self-representation but a performative method that allows the testing of vulnerability, transgression, and loss of control within a controlled environment.
+For me, self-portraiture is not self-representation but a performative method that allows the testing of vulnerability, transgression and loss of control within a controlled environment.
 The body becomes an element, not an individual subject, but a universal carrier where personal and collective experience intersect.

 My process is grounded in psychophysiological attunement and somatic presence.
 Before photographing, I cultivate a state in which the body moves beyond habitual self-control.
 Discomfort is not an obstacle, but a tool, a gateway to a more honest embodied truth.